 Price: $503,300 a bottle

 This bottle of beer was brewed in Staffordshire in England in 1875 for an expedition to Antarctica led by British explorer Sir George Nares.
 Almost 140 years later, a case of the beer was found in a garage in Shropshire.
 The finder placed a bottle of the beer in an auction at which it unexpectedly fetched a price of $933.
 But the price went up very substantially from there.

 When a bottle from the discovered batch was first listed on eBay, the seller misspelled the name of the brewer as “Allsop’s,” and the bottle only brought $304.
 A few weeks later, the buyer listed the same bottle of ale with the correct spelling “Allsopp’s” and got a mind-blowing bid of $503,300 after 157 bids from 56 unique bidders.

 It’s probably not safe to drink 145-year-old beer, but Allsopp’s Arctic Ale makes an amazing collector’s item.
-This is definitely the most expensive beer in the world.

 2. Cantillon Loerik